prabhatks12/Aviation_Hackathon_APP/README.md

 # Overview:
-Its an app which i developed during a hackathon.So what is does is that it let users:<br />
+Its an app which i developed during a hackathon.
+So what is does is that it let users:<br />
 - Watch movie
 - Play games
 - Play music